AdobeDocs/commerce-webapi/src/pages/graphql/schema/live-search/queries/product-search.md

 Example 2: A category browse page when filtering on a category.

 The user navigates to "Womens -> Bottoms" and filters on "Pants".
-In this case, we expect both "Pants" and "Shorts" to appear as facets in the layered navigation.
+In this case, both "Pants" and "Shorts" appear as facets in the layered navigation.

 ```graphql
 productSearch(